 As proven by the likes of Kate Moss and Pete Doherty, Mick Jagger and Jerry Hall, models and musicians have always gotten along famously.
 But beyond the bedroom, they've also shared the spotlight.
 No, I don't mean getting the crewdem up on stage, Taylor Swift style.
 I'm talking about good old-fashioned MTV Making the Video vibes.
-Think Helena Christensen in Wicked Games, Christie Brinkley in Uptown Girl and pretty much the whole of Premier Models Women's Board in George Michael's Freedom!
-'90.
-To celebrate some of the world's greatest supers and because it's Model Crush Monday (yes, I just made that up), we've collated a list of the most iconic model cameos in music videos to date.
+Think Helena Christensen in "Wicked Games," Christie Brinkley in "Uptown Girl," and pretty much the whole of Premier Models Women's Board in George Michael's "Freedom!
+'90."
+To celebrate some of the world's greatest supers, we've collated a list of the most iconic model cameos in music videos to date.

-1. Fountains of Wayne, Stacy's Mom, starring… Rachel Hunter
+1. Fountains of Wayne, "Stacy's Mom," starring… Rachel Hunter

-2. Michael Jackson, Black or White, starring… Tyra Banks
+2. Michael Jackson, "Black or White," starring… Tyra Banks

-It may be very much blink and you'll miss it (thank god for Wikipedia's "models in music videos" page), but that really is Tyra Banks morphing out of a sumo wrestler's face, but still smizing and keeping it fierce in Michael Jackson's iconic video for Black or White.
-Not as good, but def still a loller was Tyra's cheesecake throwing cameo in Drake's video Child's Play.
+It may be very much blink and you'll miss it (thank god for Wikipedia's "models in music videos" page), but that really is Tyra Banks morphing out of a sumo wrestler's face, but still smizing and keeping it fierce in Michael Jackson's iconic video for "Black or White."
+Not as good, but def still a lol-er was Tyra's cheesecake throwing cameo in Drake's video, "Child's Play."
 I mean Drake and Tyra, no one could have called that one.

-3. Billy Joel, Uptown Girl, starring… Christie Brinkley
+3. Billy Joel, "Uptown Girl," starring… Christie Brinkley

-What better way to say I love you, than by dedicating a song to your loved one and featuring them in the accompanying music video, which is exactly what Billy Joel did for his one time wife and big time model Christie Brinkley.
+What better way to say "I love you," than by dedicating a song to your loved one and featuring them in the accompanying music video, which is exactly what Billy Joel did for his one-time wife and big-time model Christie Brinkley.
 She was a Playboy Bunny and he liked reading magazines, and together they were a match made in rabbit heaven.
-They married, then divorced, but they will always share that now iconic video for Uptown Girl, in which Joel plays a greasy car mechanic whose world changes when a terribly chic Christie shows up at his garage, and swears off society men forever.
+They married, then divorced, but they will always share that now iconic video for "Uptown Girl," in which Joel plays a greasy car mechanic whose world changes when a terribly chic Christie shows up at his garage, and swears off society men forever.

-4. Westlife, Uptown Girl, starring… Claudia Schiffer
+4. Westlife, "Uptown Girl," starring… Claudia Schiffer

-5. Michael Jackson, In the Closet, starring… Naomi Campbell
+5. Michael Jackson, "In the Closet," starring… Naomi Campbell

-He was the king of pop and she was queen of the catwalk, add to this a sepia filter and you've got one hell of a music video.
+He was the king of pop and she was queen of the catwalk.
+Add to this a sepia filter and you've got one hell of a music video.

-6. Michael Jackson, Remember the Time, starring….
+6. Michael Jackson, "Remember the Time," starring….
 Iman

-7. The White Stripes, I Just Don't Know What To Do With Myself, starring… Kate Moss
+7. The White Stripes, "I Just Don't Know What To Do With Myself," starring… Kate Moss

 8. Chris Isaak, Wicked Game, starring… Helena Christensen